-- Student must take transcripts of college work to their first advisement meeting. - Advisement for NAU programming is offered at NAU-Prescott and at offices on the Prescott and Verde Valley campuses of Yavapai College. - Advisors from NAU have weekly advising hours on the Yavapai College Prescott and Verde Valley campuses. - Registration for NAU classes is done through the NAU-Prescott office or online. - Texts for most NAU classes are available at the Yavapai College Bookstore.
+- Student must take transcripts of college work to their first advisement meeting. - Advisement for NAU programming is offered at NAU-Prescott. - Registration for NAU classes is done through the NAU-Prescott office or online. - Texts for most NAU classes are available at the Yavapai College Bookstore. - You must be admitted to NAU before you can register for classes.